dgapitts/vagrant-postgres12/README.md

 The reload operation picks up new .conf setting but as above we are still running on the same PID.

-Next a stop and then start
+Next with a stop and then start, the postmaster (the postgres master) is on a new PID:
 ```
 /usr/pgsql-12/bin/postgres "-D" "/var/lib/pgsql/12/data/"
 [pg12centos7:postgres:~] # pg_ctl -D /var/lib/pgsql/12/data/ stop